The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie experiences.

 Mike's Pastry is more spacious than Modern, but also typically busier too.

-I read a line can form out the door, however as I was there on a mid-week afternoon, it didn't take more than a minute or two to reach the counter.
+I read a line of foodies can form out the door of this great place; however, as I was there mid-week, it didn't take more than a minute or two to reach the counter.

 300 Hanover St, Boston. mikespastry.com